 The psychodynamic theory of psychology suggests that our subconscious rules our behaviors.
 Based on the research of Sigmund Freud, psychodynamic theory indicates that each human's subconscious mind is made up of three competing factions: the id, the ego, and the superego.

 The id is said to be the most primitive part of the subconscious.
 It may demand physical satisfaction at all times, like a child.
 The ego is the decision-making facet of the subconscious.
 It is ruled in part by your self-perception.
 The superego is developed by the society in which you are raised.
 The superego may help individuals define morals and personal values.
+In psychoanalytic theory, how these factions interact can determine future human behaviors.

 Benefits Of Psychodynamic Therapy